Willy Adames Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in the league.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.91).
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.87).

-- The Reds give up the fifth-most home runs in baseball (120 total, 1.3 per game).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (120 total, 1.3 per game).

-- Lively makes the start for the Reds, his eighth of the season.
-He is 4-4 with a 4.11 ERA and 45 strikeouts in 46 2/3 innings pitched.
+- The Reds are sending Ashcraft (4-6) to the mound for his 17th start of the season.
+He is 4-6 with a 6.28 ERA and 61 strikeouts through 81 2/3 innings pitched.

-- In his last appearance on Tuesday, June 20, the right-hander threw four innings against the Colorado Rockies, allowing two earned runs while surrendering three hits.
+- In his last appearance on Wednesday, July 5 against the Washington Nationals, the right-hander threw six innings, giving up one earned run while surrendering seven hits.

-- The 31-year-old has put up an ERA of 4.11, with 8.8 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .250 batting average against him.
+- The 25-year-old has put up an ERA of 6.28, with 6.7 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.